madanmx/GameSFX/README.md

 Abstract

 In this tutorial we will use all the python programs converted relevantly to the bash scripts and Fortran programs available.
-(Pandey et al., 2020) The direct hkl files (dark and light) from the CrystFEL will be prepared to convert intensities to structure factors.
+(Pandey et al., 2020) The direct hkl files (dark and light) from the CrystFEL will be prepared to convert intensities to structure factors (my scripts).
 Then this file will be used to prepare difference electron density (DED) maps which are based on the Bayesian statistical analysis and are called Q-weighed electron difference density maps.
 (Ursby and Bourgeios; Terwilliger and Berendzen).
 Further, the extrapolated maps will be generated to refine the light activated model.
 Then the refined light model will be used to generate the calculated DED map.
 Finally, the map-to-map correlation using Pearson Correlation Coefficient (PCC) will be used to compare the region of excitation between the observed and calculated maps.